National research indicates that a school is unlikely to succeed without an effective governing board.

 - professional but approachable support and advice, in confidence if necessary

 - support with governor recruitment

 - a programme of governor development to enable effective governing boards, particularly with the specific task of leading a Church school.
 Most of these practical, high-quality workshops, delivered by experienced professionals, are free to all governors in Diocese of Brentwood schools.
 Please see the events section to book your place on our workshops

 - development of a school governance area on the website to help you find those key Ofsted, DfE, Academy, Diocesan and good practice documents quickly and easily.

 Become a foundation governor

 Being a foundation governor in a Catholic school is very rewarding, and a great way to live out your faith and serve your local community.
 It is also an opportunity to learn new skills which can have a positive impact on your own self-development.
 Click HERE to find out more information about the role of a foundation governor.

 If you are interested in becoming a governor at one of our schools, we’d love to hear from you.
-Here you can find an application form to become a foundation governor in the Diocese of Brentwood and a list of current vacancies
+Here you can find an application form to become a foundation governor in the Diocese of Brentwood and the list of current vacancies